ngocnguyen309/8-week-SQL-challenge/Case study #3-Foodie Fi/A. Data Analysis.md

 ORDER BY COUNT(s.plan_id) DESC
 ```
 ![image](https://user-images.githubusercontent.com/89729029/135208307-fe0610aa-2db7-49bc-91a9-da6ade7e2e5d.png)
+- After 2020, the number of customers continued using their plan is higher the amount of people who cancelled the Foodie-Fi service.
+- Pro annual plan was the most popular event in all available plan with 63 customers using after 2020.

 __4. What is the customer count and percentage of customers who have churned rounded to 1 decimal place?__
 ```